JannieI/canvas-workstation-V3/src/app/roadmap.md

     Notebook: Style
     --------
-    - emulate a Jupyter NB style - run code inside and show results
+    - emulate a Jupyter NB style - run code inside and show results (with Python code editor windows inbetween the results)
     - does regression by choosing type of regression
     - R built in